Skip to main content

 When we boast that 44 percent of our students graduate without educational debt — better than the national average of 34 percent — we consider it a milestone, not a stopping point.
 And we are hard at work to help the other 56 percent achieve the same financial freedom.

-When we mention that one in four of our undergraduates is a first-generation college student, and that more than 45 percent are minorities, we acknowledge that our mission to make higher education more inclusive is working but not complete.
+When we mention that one in four of our undergraduates is a first-generation college student, and that more than 45 percent are people of color, we acknowledge that our mission to make higher education more inclusive is working but not complete.

 When we rank as one of the nation’s 25 most innovative universities by U.S. News & World Report, alongside Harvard and MIT, we are honored to be recognized by our peers in higher education.
 But instead of resting on that laurel, we are motivated to continue pursuing new ways to reach more students, including through online degree programs.